Medicated America: More Chemically Altered Than Any People in History

 ADHD Medications and the Stimulant Surge

-The diagnosis and pharmaceutical treatment of Attention Deficit Hyperactivity Disorder (ADHD) has followed a similar trajectory of dramatic and accelerating expansion.
 The United States diagnoses and medicates ADHD at rates that are without parallel in the world.
-Approximately 10 percent of American children have received an ADHD diagnosis, and the majority of those diagnosed receive stimulant medication, Adderall, Ritalin, Vyvanse, and their variants, as the primary or sole treatment.
+Approximately 10% of American children have received an ADHD diagnosis, and the majority receive stimulant medication as the primary or sole treatment.
+The stimulants used to treat ADHD are Schedule II controlled substances, the same regulatory category as cocaine and methamphetamine, because of their high potential for abuse and dependence.

 Opioids: The Most Devastating Chapter

-The most catastrophic dimension of America's prescription drug crisis is the opioid epidemic, which has killed more than 500,000 Americans since 1999 and continues to claim approximately 80,000 lives per year.
-The epidemic was not an accident or an unforeseen tragedy.
-It was the predictable consequence of a deliberate pharmaceutical marketing campaign, most notoriously by Purdue Pharma, manufacturer of OxyContin, that falsely assured physicians and patients that extended-release opioids carried minimal risk of addiction, flooded the country with prescriptions, and created a vast population of physically dependent patients who, when prescriptions were eventually curtailed, turned to heroin and fentanyl to manage their withdrawal.
+The opioid epidemic has killed more than 500,000 Americans since 1999 and continues to claim approximately 80,000 lives per year.
+The epidemic was not an accident.
+It was the predictable consequence of a deliberate pharmaceutical marketing campaign, most notoriously by Purdue Pharma, that falsely assured physicians and patients that extended-release opioids carried minimal risk of addiction.
+At the peak of opioid prescribing in 2012, American physicians wrote enough opioid prescriptions to supply every American adult with a bottle of pills.

 GLP-1 Agonists and the New Pharmaceutical Frontier